 \subsection{TOs and the Scaling of DL Calculation Energy with DL Model Configuration}

 The running of DL models involves extensive linear and non-linear (LNL) operations \cite{LNLDL}.
-These operations are processed in ALU by different processing logic built by different logic gates according to their individual factors (e.g. operation type) \cite{computerarchitecture}.
-Each logic gate is built by a number of transistors which are used as fast switches.
-During the processing of operations, the transistors follow the control clock to generate high and low levels to simulate logic operations of binary numbers \cite{ALU}.
-Transistors as the basic unit of logic gates, are the bricks for building powerful and complex computing functions in processors \cite{transistors}.
-The individual requirement of transistor operations in each hardware operation (the total number of transistors used to complete a specified operation) provides a universal representation of hardware operation workload.
-In this paper, we measure the workload of DL models in terms of TOs, and propose a theoretical TOs model to analyse the scaling of DL energy consumption.
-Due to the fact that hardware products are designed with difference underlying processing logic, the practical energy of running the same DL model on different hardware varies.
-However, the different processing logic affects the energy consumption of each individual operation type, but hardly affects the energy scaling relationship among different operation types.
-Our TOs model calculate the theoretical TOs for each hardware operation with generic processing logic, which means it could be used as a universal energy scaling model.
+These operations are processed in ALU by different processing logic which involves different numbers of transistors according to their individual factors (e.g. operation type) \cite{computerarchitecture}.
+The individual transistor operation requirements for each hardware operation (the total number of transistors used to complete the specified operation) provide a generic representation of TO.
+In this paper, we measure the energy consumption of DL models in terms of TOs, and propose a theoretical TOs model to analyze the scaling of DL energy consumption.